Table Of Contents

 It may be a sound approach if the cost equation supports it.
-Often, however, it does not.
+Often, however, it doesn't.
 Equipment and components may be easily repaired without replacement.
 If it’s cheaper to replace than repair, then replace.
 If it’s less expensive to repair, then that approach makes more sense.
 It’s a cost-based decision.

 A $100 sensor might reasonably be a “replace.”
 A leak detector that costs $30K is going to be a “repair.”